Nozbe/NoOffice.org/_book/week.md

 Such ideas create a natural *cadence* of work for everyone on the team and encourage them to approach their workweek in a more conscious way.
 Everyone feels in more control.
 They know what they'll be working on and what to expect from each other.

 ## Cut out 2 hours of focus time each day.
-Every day.

 The trouble with working in a team is that there are so many things going on that it's really hard to find time to work on something in a focused way.
 And as I wrote in chapter 4 - focus is a scarce resource we all need more of.